Dredging

 Dredging is the excavation of material from a water environment.
 Possible reasons for dredging include improving existing water features; reshaping land and water features to alter drainage, navigability, and commercial use; constructing dams, dikes, and other controls for streams and shorelines; and recovering valuable mineral deposits or marine life having commercial value.
 In all but a few situations the excavation is undertaken by a specialist floating plant, known as a dredger.

-Dredging is carried out in many different locations and for many different purposes, but the main objectives are usually to recover material of value or use, or to create a greater depth of water.
-Dredges have been classified as suction or mechanical.
-Dredging systems can either be shore-based, brought to a location based on barges, or built into purpose built vessels.
+Usually the main objectives of dredging is to recover material of value, or to create a greater depth of water.
+Dredging systems can either be shore-based, brought to a location based on barges, or built into purpose-built vessels.

-Dredging has significant environmental impacts: it can disturb marine sediments, leading to both short- and long-term water pollution, destroy important seabed ecosystems, and can release legacy human-sourced toxins captured in the sediment.
-These environmental impacts can significantly hurt marine wildlife populations, contaminate sources of drinking water and interrupt economic activities such as fishing.
+Dredging can have environmental impacts: it can disturb marine sediments, creating dredge plumes which can lead to both short- and long-term water pollution, damage or destroy seabed ecosystems, and release legacy human-sourced toxins captured in the sediment.
+These environmental impacts can reduce marine wildlife populations, contaminate sources of drinking water, and interrupt economic activities such as fishing.